 Manuka Honey has been extensively studied by numerous research institutes and universities worldwide since the 1990s.
 In 2006, German scientists, led by Professor Thomas Henle (affiliated with the Technical University of Dresden), made a discovery that these exceptionally high levels of Methylglyoxal (MGO) in Manuka Honey are solely responsible for the high-quality, unique and natural bio-active operation.
 Professor Peter Molan, affiliated with the University of Waikato, has been researching the unique and special effect of Manuka Honey since 1985, together with the Waikato Honey Research Unit.
 His pioneering work resulted in numerous scientific publications about the special effect of Manuka Honey; mainly focused on the medical field and applications, for which he has received a lot of recognition over the years.
 Professor Peter Molan already had strong suspicions about this unique effect, but he and his team were unable to identify it at the time.
 Professor Peter Molan has been working with Professor Thomas Henle for many years.
 Professor Peter Molan passed away in September 2015.
 There have been many scientific publications over the years about the unique properties of Manuka Honey.

-For years, Manuka Honey has been studied for its unique antibacterial properties by renowned research institutes worldwide.
-Peter Molan has been researching Manuka Honey's unique properties since the 1990s, and has published several scientific papers on the subject.
-His conclusion back then was that Manuka Honey is very unfriendly to foreign bacteria and also acts powerfully against the biofilm that bacteria create to protect themselves.
-In 2006, Thomas Henle discovered that the naturally occurring MGO makes an enormous contribution to Manuka Honey's powerful antibacterial action.
+For years, Manuka Honey has been studied by renowned research institutes worldwide for its unique bioactive effect.
+Peter Molan has been researching the unique properties of Manuka Honey since the 1990s, on which he has published several scientific publications.
+Thomas Henle discovered in 2006 that naturally occurring MGO makes an enormous contribution to the bioactive power of Manuka Honey.

 All MNZ products are made with our own unique raw Manuka Honey.